Dutch Harbor Cruise Port Guide

 Holy Ascension Cathedral

-Oldest Russian-built church still standing in Alaska, completed 1896.
+Oldest Russian-built church still standing in Alaska, completed in 1896.
 Oldest cruciform-style Orthodox cathedral in North America.
 Contains 697 icons, artifacts, and artworks in continuous use by the Aleut congregation.
 White walls with green onion domes overlooking Iliuliuk Bay.
 Parish sometimes hosts open houses on cruise ship days.

 Cost